 The most consequential infrastructure decision for agent deployments is how to serve the LLM.
 The tradeoffs are stark:

-Self-hosted inference (vLLM, Text Generation Inference, Ollama) offers: lower per-token cost at scale (as low as $0.10 per million tokens with an A100), full data privacy with no API calls leaving your network, sub-50ms time-to-first-token with continuous batching, and complete control over model selection and quantization.
+Self-hosted inference (vLLM, Text Generation Inference, Ollama) can offer lower per-token cost at high sustained utilization, stronger data locality because API calls stay inside your network, low time-to-first-token with continuous batching, and complete control over model selection and quantization.
+Treat figures such as sub-50ms TTFT or very low per-million-token cost as benchmark outcomes tied to a specific model, quantization level, batch size, context length, GPU, energy cost, and utilization profile β not as general expectations.
 The costs: operational complexity of GPU cluster management, capacity planning for peak load, and the upfront investment in GPU hardware.

 Managed API inference (OpenAI, Anthropic, Gemini) offers: zero infrastructure overhead, automatic model updates and new capabilities, pay-per-use pricing with no idle GPU costs, and access to frontier models that are impractical to self-host.
 The costs: higher per-token pricing at volume, latency variance from shared infrastructure, data privacy considerations, and API availability dependencies.